In this module, you will explore the following aspects of using human subjects in research:

 Involvement in studies of individuals with diminished capacity to consent, whether through mental illness or developmental disability, requires additional protections (e.g., consent of legal guardians).
 All research involving these individuals must be reviewed by the IRB at convened meeting (i.e., requires Full Board review).

 Privacy is an individual’s control over the extent, timing, and circumstances of sharing him/herself (physically, behaviorally, or intellectually) with others (Amdur & Bankert, 2001).
 Researchers must respect subjects’ privacy.
+Researchers must safeguard subjects' privacy during recruitment for the study and during data collection.
+Data must be stored securely and in a form that prevents, where possible, the identification of individuals.

 Confidentiality is the treatment of information disclosed in a trust relationship and with the expectation that it will not be divulged to others in ways inconsistent with the understanding of the original disclosure without permission (Amdur & Bankert, 2001).